mrkamel/spella/README.md

 3. whether or not a correction matches the original when transliterated
 4. the user supplied score (higher is better)

-## Split Dictionary Phrases
+## Splitting Dictionary Phrases

-It is possible to split all phrases present in the dictionary files to have all single words available for corrections as well.
+It is possible to split all phrases present in the dictionary files with the goal to have all single words available for corrections as well.
 You can enable/disable that using the `--split/--no-split` command line option.
 Splitting is enabled by default.

 ## Max Edit Distance